ritvik02/ritvik02/README.md

 ### Hi there 👋

-### I'm a third year EXTC undergraduate at University of Mumbai, DJ Sanghvi, India.
+### I'm a third year EXTC undergraduate with a minors in AI-ML offered by IBM at the University of Mumbai, D.J.
+Sanghvi College of Engineering, India.
 - 🔭 I’m currently working on Research in **Computer Vision and Natural Language Processing**
 - 👯 I’m looking to collaborate on research projects.
 - 🤔 I’m looking for help with grad school applications!